 An electrical current heats the base of an incandescent light bulb, which produces heat and visible light when conducted through the filament housed inside.

-When we say incandescent bulbs are the closest thing to sunlight, we weren't kidding; the act of incandescence makes them one and very much the same - and our body recognizes its light as such.
+When we say incandescent bulbs are the closest thing to natural sunlight, we weren't kidding; the act of incandescence makes them one and very much the same - and our body recognizes its light as such.

 Is a full spectrum daylight bulb necessary for good health?